By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutritional Information (Per Serving)

-Estimates below assume a ~1 kg loaf sliced into 10 servings using the ingredients listed above.
-Values vary by flour brand, hydration, and slice size.
+Estimations assume a ~1 kg loaf sliced into 10 servings using the ingredients above.
+Values vary by flour brand, hydration, and slice thickness.

 Internal Link Opportunities (Plan Your Site Structure)